How your property taxes are allocated

 The BC Assessment Authority is a provincial Crown corporation that determines the market value of all real properties in British Columbia.
 The assessed value determines what the taxation will be for a property.
 If you disagree with your assessed value, you have a limited time to appeal to the BC Assessment Authority.
 Details on how to appeal are included on your assessment notice.
 Curious how your property assessment compares to neighbouring properties?
 You can search and compare property assessment information across the province at e-valueBC.

 How to Access Your Account Information On-Line at www.creston.ca

 To access your account, please use the roll account number and the access code noted on the top right-hand corner of your Property Tax Notice.
+NOTE: You will need to "Login" before you can access your account information.
 View your Property Tax and Utility Account details online.

 Tax Payment Information

 Property taxes are due by 4:30 p.m. on the first working day in July, after the July 1st holiday.
 Acceptable methods of payments are: Electronic Funds Transfer (EFT) via online or telephone banking, debit, cash, cheque or money order.
 We do not accept credit cards.
 Payment can be made by mail, in person at Town Hall, or through most financial institutions by phone or the Internet.
 If taxes are paid through your mortgage or financial institution, the Home Owner Grant claim must still be completed and returned to Town Hall, or applied for online before the due date to avoid penalty.